brucemwalker/gs_tools/plugnplay/README.md

 ## Environment

-The application is written in pure Python 3 and requires no extra classes or libraries beyond the stock Python installation.
+The application is written in pure Python3 and requires no extra classes or libraries beyond the stock Python installation.

 It was developed and tested under macOS 12 (Monterey) and FreeBSD
-13. I expect it will run without changes under pretty much any flavour of Linux.
-It will most likely run in some fashion under Windows if Python is installed, but don't hold me to that.
+13. I expect it will run without changes under pretty much any flavour of macOS, BSD and Linux.
+It will most likely run in some fashion under Windows if Python3 is installed, but don't hold me to that.
 I will test that later on.

 On macOS you will possibly need to install a more recent Python than the OS comes with.
 See [MacPorts](https://www.macports.org/) for that.